aerospike/php-client/README.md

 ## Documentation

-* Reference documnetaion can be found [here] (https://aerospike.github.io/php-client/)
+* Reference Documentation can be found [here] (https://aerospike.github.io/php-client/)
 * Aerospike Documentation can be found [here](https://aerospike.com/docs/)

 ## Issues

 If there are any bugs, feature requests or feedback -> please create an issue on [GitHub](https://github.com/aerospike/php-client/issues).
-We will review it.
+Issues will be regularly reviewed by the Aerospike Client Engineering Team.

 ## Usage